 Even then, you need to prove that you can make your repayments on the loan without relying on your hobby farm’s income.

-- Planting of an orchard that does not generate income
+- An orchard that does not generate income

 - A house